Please review the following before beginning your application:

 1. All applicants are encouraged to become familiar with VOC projects before applying.
 View the current project schedule.

-- There is a critical need for the project such as high use, environmental degradation (including damage from fires or flood), threats to resources, or community considerations.
+- There is a critical need for the project such as high use, environmental degradation (including damage from fires), threats to resources, or community considerations.

 - It has been identified as a high priority for your agency/organization.

 - Volunteers are an appropriate way to accomplish the work.

 - The work can be accomplished in the agreed-to timeframe and during our 2019 field season (April through October).

 - The project will provide a rewarding, fun, and safe volunteer experience.